santacruzAI/SL_Predictor/README.md

 ![results.png](/results.png "Training and test results.")<br>

 As can be seen in the figure, the model performed relatively well with an AUROC score of approximately <br>
-0.83 which indicates that the model is able to distinguish between SL and non-SL gene pairs with a high <br>
-level of success. <br>
+0.83 when evaluated on the test set.
+Thich indicates that the model is able to distinguish between <br> SL and non-SL gene pairs with a relatively high level of success. <br>

 With the high dimensionality of the features, it is difficult to visualize the correlations between <br>
-the gene functions and the likelihood of pairs being predicted as SL or non-SL.
-In order to illustrate<br>
+the gene function associations and the likelihood of pairs being predicted as SL or non-SL.
+To <br>
-these relationships in a low dimensional space, a t-SNE plot was created as shown below.<br>
+illustrate these relationships in a low dimensional space, a t-SNE plot was created as shown below.<br>

 ![tsne.png](/tsne.png "t-SNE plot")<br>